kenszeapp/OC_Demo/README.md

 # Intentions

-1. Deomostrate how to start up OrchardCore CMS version 1.8.3.
+1. Deomostrate how to kick start OrchardCore CMS version 1.8.3.
 Solve the problem if you get block when follow the offical guide.
 2. This is a manual way start with ASP Core empty project in Visual Studio 2022.
 3. Start debug mode in local development enviroment.